jqwik-team/jqwik/BACKLOG.md

 - Lib to generate Json from JsonSchema as in https://github.com/Zac-HD/hypothesis-jsonschema

+- Arbitraries.random(): Generate an  instrumentalized Random subclass which uses jqwik generators for methods like Random.nextDouble() etc.
+  This will allow shrinking of provided pseudo-random values.
+  See PR for this feature in Hypothesis: https://github.com/HypothesisWorks/hypothesis/pull/2472

 - Generator / value sharing:
     - `Arbitrary.shareGenerator()`:
       To share same generator across multiple usages of an arbitrary.
 Important